Nirala Sweets

+History

-Taj Din, the company founder. originally was a seller of woollen shawls in Kashmir.
+Taj Din, the company founder, was originally a seller of woollen shawls in Kashmir.
 Taj Din also used to bind copies of the Guru Granth Sahib, the holy book of the Sikhs, at a publishing house in Amritsar, Punjab, British India before migrating to Lahore, Pakistan after the independence of Pakistan in 1947.
 Then he worked as a binder at Taj Book Publisher and saved up some money to open up his own small shop selling halwa poori and mithai (breakfast and sweets) called Nirala Sweets at Fleming Road, Lahore in 1948.
-Soon Taj Din earned a reputation for high quality and delicious food and many people were travelling great distances to eat at his small shop in Lahore.
+Soon Taj Din earned a reputation for high quality and delicious food and many people would travel from great distances to eat at his small shop in Lahore.

 It was traditional, in the early 1950s, for shops to sell breakfast (halwa poori and cholay with tea) in the mornings and mithai (sweets) in the evenings.

 Business expansion

 When Taj Din's eldest son Farooq Ahmed joined the business later, he took inspiration from European business models in the similar fields and the business started expanding on a grand scale.

 The company sold traditional mithai and its own branded snacks, dairy products and beverages.
 At selected outlets (Jail Road/Lahore, Dubai, Sharjah) they also served traditional breakfast, including puris, suji halva, chaney, lassi and Masala chai.

 In the late 1980s, Farooq Ahmed was diagnosed with parkinson's disease and his eldest son, Faisal Farooq, took over the active control of the business at a young age of 20.
 The company still continued to make progress and thrive.